April 2026

 Generally speaking, in the world of commodities, supply can often be increased: more minerals mined, more corn grown, and more guitars built.
 In the world of original Bigsby instruments, however, the supply is frozen in time.

-Needless to say, when one does surface, it is an event of global rejoicing.
+Needless to say, when one does surface, it is an event of global fervour.
 It isn’t just the scarcity, the beautiful birdseye maple, or the sound.
 We must understand first and foremost: Bigsby quite literally drafted the initial blueprint for the tool that would define Rock & Roll and pop culture for decades to come.

 Having produced the first “modern” solid-body electric guitar, Bigsby also pioneered the “6-in-line” tuner arrangement.
 Perhaps you’ve seen an instrument or two with this sleek design?
 (In walks Leo—but that’s another story.)